 Figure 1.
 Traces of respiration A: O2 flux, corrected for instrumental background; B: oxygen concentration in the two simultaneously operated Oxygraph-2k chambers.
 See Figure 2 for experimental details.
-DatLab file: 2003-03-29 AB-02_Cells_0809.DLD.
+DatLab file: 2003-03-29 O2k1-02_Cells_0809.DLD.
 Scaling of plots was edited after selecting the graph layout "07 Gr1-Flux Gr2-O2 Conc".

-2 Phosphorylation Control Protocol, PCP

-A suspension of lymphocytes in culture medium (RPMI) was added to the Oxygraph-2k chambers at a concentration of c. $1 \cdot 10^6$ cells/ml.
-The phosphorylation control protocol was applied to evaluate the cellular routine respiratory state, the mitochondrial coupling state, non-coupled respiratory capacity, and rotenoneinsensitive or residual oxygen consumption.
-This protocol takes 30 min, including (1) a 10-min period of cellular ROUTINE respiration (J_R ; state R), reflecting the metabolic activity under routine culture aerobic conditions (with the physiological substrates in culture medium), (2) the oligomycin-inhibited LEAK respiration $(J_L; \text{ state } L)$, which is caused mainly by compensation for the proton leak after inhibition of ATP synthase; (3) FCCP stimulated respiration, reflecting the electron transfer system (ETS) capacity at non-coupled respiration of intact cells $(J_E; \text{ state } E);$ (4) rotenoneand (5) antimycin-inhibited respiration after sequential inhibition of Complex I and III (J{ROX}).
+2. Phosphorylation control protocol, PCP A suspension of lymphocytes in culture medium (RPMI) added to the Oxygraph-2k chambers at a concentration of c.
+1.106 cells/ml.
+The phosphorylation control protocol was applied to evaluate the cellular routine respiratory state, the mitochondrial coupling state, non-coupled respiratory capacity, and rotenoneinsensitive or residual oxygen consumption. protocol takes 30 min, including (1) a 10-min period of cellular ROUTINE respiration (J_R ; state R), reflecting the aerobic metabolic activity under routine conditions (with the physiological substrates in culture medium), (2) the oligomycin-inhibited LEAK respiration $(J_L; \text{ state } L)$, which is caused mainly by compensation for the proton leak after inhibition of ATP synthase; (3) FCCP stimulated respiration, reflecting the electron svstem (ETS) capacity at transfer non-coupled respiration of intact cells (J_E ; state E); (4) rotenoneand (5) antimycin-inhibited respiration after sequential inhibition of Complex I and III (J{ROX}).
 Fluxes in states R, L and E are corrected for J{ROX} .
 All inhibitors and the uncoupler applied in this protocol are freely permeable through the intact plasma membrane and do not require, therefore, cell membrane permeabilization.

 Depending on quantification of cellular mass, cell volume or number, respiratory flux per volume ($J{V,O2}$, per ml of cell suspension) is converted to an extensive quantity (flow; I{O2} , per cell or per million cells) or a cell size-specific quantity (flux; J{O2} , per cell protein or dry weight, cell volume).
 In addition to information on absolute respiratory fluxes, flux control ratios (FCR) are derived from the present protocol (Fig. 1).

-2.1 ROUTINE flux control ratio, ROUTINE/ETS (R/E)

-The ratio of (coupled) ROUTINE respiration and (noncoupled) ETS capacity is the R/E flux contro ratio (J_R/J_E) .
+2.1.
+ROUTINE flux control ratio, ROUTINE/ETS (R/E) The ratio of (coupled) ROUTINE respiration and (non-coupled) ETS capacity is the R/E flux contro ratio (J_R/J_E) .
 The R/E ratio is an expression of how close ROUTINE respiration operates to the respiratory capacity of the ETS.
 The R/E ratio increases due to (i) high ATP demand and ADP-stimulated ROUTINE respiration, (ii) partial uncoupling, and (iii) limitation of oxidative capacity by defects of substrate oxidation and complexes of the ETS.
 The corresponding inverse ratio is the uncoupling control ratio, UCR, which can be seen as an index of ETS reserve capacity.

-2.2 LEAK flux control ratio, LEAK/ETS (L/E)

-The ratio of (non-coupled) LEAK respiration and (noncoupled) ETS capacity is the L/E flux contro ratio (J_I/J_F) .
+2.2.
+LEAK flux control ratio, LEAK/ETS (L/E) The ratio of (non-coupled) LEAK respiration and (noncoupled) ETS capacity is the L/E flux contro ratio (J_I/J_F) .
 LEAK respiration is measured as oligomycininhibited respiration in intact cells.
-Inhibition of ATP exerts respiratory control svnthase on coupled OXPHOS, with the effect of an increased mitochondrial membrane potential and maximum proton leak or slip, which is compensated for by the LEAK respiration.
-In isolated mitochondria or permeabilized cells, LEAK respiration can be evaluated at defined adenylate concentrations: N, no adenylates (the L state often called State 2; for discussion see Gnaiger 2007), or T, minimum ADP concentration in the presence of ATP state conventionally called State (the L 4 [MiPNet12.15]).
+Inhibition of ATP exerts respiratory control synthase on OXPHOS, with the effect of an increased mitochondrial membrane potential and maximum proton leak or slip, which is compensated for by the LEAK respiration.
+In isolated mitochondria or permeabilized cells, LEAK respiration can be evaluated at defined adenylate concentrations: N, no adenylates, or T: minimum ADP concentration in the presence of ATP (Gnaiger 2012).
 Dyscoupling increases the L/E ratio.
-Importantly, an increased L/E ratio provides proof for only dyscoupling at constant ETS capacity.
+Importantly, an increased L/E ratio provides proof for dyscoupling only at constant ETS capacity.
 Alternatively, the L/E ratio may increase in normally coupled mitochondria if the respiratory capacity is diminished.
-The inverse of the L/E ratio is the respiratory control ratio, RCR (however, compare the conventional RCR in isolated mitochondria, which relates OXPHOS capacity (high [ADP]; State 3) to LEAK respiration (State 2 or State 4 or oligomycin-inhibited resting respiration).